mdmower/geoip-web-api/readme.md

 ## Reverse proxy

 The HTTP server ([Express](https://expressjs.com/)) in this module is designed to run behind a reverse proxy.
-It has been configured to:

-- trust the leftmost IP in the `X-Forwarded-For` request header (see [documentation](https://expressjs.com/en/guide/behind-proxies.html) for `trust proxy = true`)
+It has been configured to trust the leftmost IP in the `X-Forwarded-For` request header (see [documentation](https://expressjs.com/en/guide/behind-proxies.html) for `trust proxy = true`).
-- respond to requests for any path

 ### Sample Nginx location block